lchen104/blackjack-2/README.md

 ---

-- I've used the DOM to add an even listener to listen for the e.target.textContent fot he button pressed.
+- Add an even listener to listen for the e.target.textContent for the button pressed.

-- ShuffleCards function - I've created 3 arrays:
+## ShuffleCards Function - Created 3 arrays:

 1. Face values (A, 2, 3, 4, 5, 6, 7, 8, 9)
 2. Suit value (Clubs, Diamonds, Hearts, Spades)
 3. Decks array to hold the 52 cards made using Face/Suit array